Brasov City Guide: top things to do & places to visit

 Brasov is packed with many great things to see and interesting places to visit.
 The city has a charming and well-preserved medieval architecture, most of which you can see in the Old Town area and Schei neighbourhood.

-Here’s a list of the major landmarks in Brasov:
+Here’s a list of the major landmarks and tourist attractions in Brasov:

-The largest gothic church in Romania is also one of the largest gothic style churches in Eastern Europe.
-Dating back to the 14th century, it sits proudly – and unmistakably imposing, at the edge of Piata Sfatului (Council Square) and is often the first thing tourists want to see when in the city centre.
+Dating back to the 14th century, it sits proudly – and unmistakably imposing, at the edge of Piata Sfatului (Council Square).
+It is often one of the first things tourists want to see when in the city centre.

 The church can be visited all year round but visiting hours depend on the season and church service.
 A ticket costs 20 Lei (approx. 4 Euro) and is worth it.
 If you’re lucky there might be an organ concert during your stay, but tickets must be bought in advance.

-On any given day you will see children running around, adults taking a stroll, old folks feeding pigeons and tourists mesmerized by the beautiful square.
+On any given day you will see children running around, adults taking a stroll, old folks feeding pigeons and tourists mesmerized by the beautiful square that is the heart of the Old Town.
 Blending in with the locals is one of the best things to do here and a great way to understand local culture.

-Today it’s packed with cafes, restaurants and old buildings with impressive, well-preserved Saxon (Germanic) architecture – and many legends.
-Local fairs with stalls selling homemade food and artisan products are usually held here and not just during high season so keep an eye out!
+Today it’s packed with cafes, restaurants, and old buildings with impressive, well-preserved Saxon (Germanic) architecture – and many legends.
+Local fairs with stalls selling homemade food and artisan products are usually held here, not just during high season, so keep an eye out!

-From the main square begins Strada Republicii a long pedestrian street and the perfect place to get acquainted with the eclectic architecture of the city of Brasov and its evolution in time.
+From the main square begins Strada Republicii a long pedestrian street and the perfect place to get acquainted with the eclectic and beautiful architecture of the city of Brasov and its evolution over time.
 Just pay attention as you walk from one end to another!

 Brasov Old Town back in the day with Catherine's Gate

-- Visit the White Tower, Black Tower and the medieval city walls.
+5. The White Tower, Black Tower, and the medieval city walls

 Besides the defense bastions, Brasov was surrounded by towers and walls which are now very good reasons to go for a walk around in search of viewpoints.